ktgram/webhook/README.md

 ## Documentation and Support

+- **Library**: For more details you can visit official [library repository](https://github.com/vendelieu/telegram-bot).
 - **API Documentation**: For detailed information on the Telegram Bot API, refer to the [official documentation](https://core.telegram.org/bots/api).
-- **Chat Room**: If you have questions or need assistance, join our chat room for support.
+- **Chat Room**: If you have questions or need assistance, join our [chat room](https://t.me/venny_tgbot) for support.

+You can see more about ktor starter plugin in related [wiki article](https://github.com/vendelieu/telegram-bot/wiki/Ktor-starter).

 ## Contributing